NandoBaroni/NandoBaroni/README.md

 - 🔭 I’m currently studying
 - 🌱 I’m currently learning IT
-- 👯 I’m looking to collaborate on this industry
+- 👯 I’m looking to collaborate with this industry
 - 🤔 I’m looking for help with all-tech related
 - 💬 Ask me about my songs
 - 📫 How to reach me: By email